Playbooks Integrations

 Portal Data Available to Playbooks

-When triggered by a portal event, playbooks receive:
+When triggered by a portal event, the trigger block provides:

 Security and Permissions